Lethios/tmdb-cli-tool/README.md

 ## Features

-- Fetch Now Playing, Popular, Top Rated, and Upcoming movies
+- Fetch Now Playing, Popular, Top Rated, and Upcoming movies.
-- Displays movie details with ratings, genres, and overview
+- Displays movie details with ratings, genres, and overview.
-- Uses color formatting for better readability in the terminal
+- Uses color formatting for better readability in the terminal.

 ---